amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 }
 ```

-Multiple concrete implementations were built for this abstraction,  including RabbitMQ and Azure Service Bus.
-Each implementation includes a great deal of custom plumbing code that was complex and difficult to maintain.
+Concrete implementations were built on top of `IEventBus` to support both RabbitMQ or Azure Service Bus.
+Each implementation included a great deal of custom plumbing code that was complex and difficult to maintain.

-### Publishing events

-In the updated eShopOnDapr, we replaced the entire Publish/Subscribe implementation with Dapr.
-This refactoring was straightforward.
-We minimized the existing `IEventBus` abstraction, so it only contains a method for publishing events:
+The newer eShopOnDapr significantly simplifies Publish/Subscribe behavior by using Dapr.
+For example, the `IEventBus` interface was reduced to a single method for publishing events:

 ```csharp
 public interface IEventBus